buildbot/buildbot/master/docs/manual/secretsmanagement.rst

 A Generic API function helps to populate the secrets in a master build step.
 Secrets populated are finally stored in files like wgetrc or id_rsa keys file.
-Secrets are also interpolated in the build like properties are, and will be used in a command line for example and obfuscated.
+Secrets are also interpolated in the build like properties are, and will be used in a command line for example.
 Then secrets files are deleted at the end of the build.

 The step PopulateSecrets is instantiated with kwargs arguments, the key is the file name, the value is the secret key, that will return the value during the step.